oss-labs/devfest-2024/README.md

 * [Firebase](https://firebase.google.com/)

 ## Contributing
 Awesome!
-Contributions of all kinds are greatly appreciated.
+We would greatly appreciate it if you could contribute to all kinds.
 To help smoothen the process we have a few non-exhaustive guidelines to follow which should get you going in no time.

 ## LICENSE
-Check out the developer [LICENSE](https://github.com/oss-labs/iox24-webapp/blob/main/LICENSE)
+Check out the developer [LICENSE](https://github.com/oss-labs/devfest-2024/blob/main/LICENSE)

 ## Facing Any Problem or need any Help?
-Write us in the [issues](https://github.com/vrijraj/oss-labs/iox24-webapp/issues) section.
+Write us in the [issues](https://github.com/oss-labs/devfest-2024/issues) section.
 Our team will try to solve your issue within 10-12 hours.<be>